movabletype/mt-docs-data-api-reference/src/v4/assets.md

 + Parameters
     + search (optional, string) - Search query.
     + searchFields: `label` (optional, string) - The comma separated list of field names to search.
-    + limit: 10 (optional, number) - Maximum number of assets to retrieve.
+    + limit: 50 (optional, number) - Maximum number of assets to retrieve.
+An integer value between 1 and 2147483647.
     + offset: 0 (optional, number) - 0-indexed offset.
+An integer value between 0 and 2147483647.
     + class (optional, string) - The target asset class to retrieve.
 Supported values are 'image’, 'audio’, 'video’, 'file’, and any values added by plugins.
 If you want to retrieve multiple classes, specify the values separated by commas.
     + sortBy: `created_on` (optional, string) -